hyperledger-archives/fabric/docs/API/AttributesUsage.md

 ## Enabling attributes encryption*

-In order to make use of attribute encryption the following property has to be set in membersrvc.yaml file:
+In order to make use of attributes encryption the following property has to be set in membersrvc.yaml file:

 - tca.attribute-encryption.enabled = true

-Or using environment variables as follow:
+Or using environment variables:

 ```
 MEMBERSRVC_CA_ACA_ENABLED=true MEMBERSRVC_CA_ACA_ENABLED=true ./membersrvc